Seven Artworks at the Louvre you should see

 For one, the environment and human form are tenderly rendered, and the facial expression is mysterious, launching thousands of essays that have tried to grasp just what exactly the subject is feeling and what her smile means.

-Though it is popular today, it wasn’t until the 20th century that it reached the status of the most well known painting in the world.
+The Mona Lisa reached the status of the most well known painting in the world after her theft.
 While its notoriety had grown over the 19th century as French intellectuals began to revere Leonardo, the theft of the Mona Lisa in 1911, along with its return, made it the subject of headlines around the globe.

-Today, it attracts crowds who flock to see this enigmatic work by a master at the height of his powers.
+Today, it attracts crowds who flock to see this enigmatic work by a master at the height of his powers and visitors forget to give tribute to La Belle Ferronière on the way to Mona Lisa.

 2. Liberty Leading the People by Eugène Delacroix